Bible and Translation

 But the ancient texts are under no obligation to meet our modern scientific or rationalist requirements, or meet our expectations which were not part of its original audience.
 The ancient texts arise with their own integrity out of their own time.
 And each text has its own identity and cultural context which gives it meaning.

 It is a negative result of literacy which turns our mind to see reality only from within the bounds of reading and literacy and the linear and analytical approach that seems to go with it.
-Neuropsychologists and other scientists have mapped how the literate brain actually operates differently from the "oral-relational" brain.
+Neuropsychologists and other scientists have mapped how the literate brain actually operates differently from the "oral-relational" (or concrete-relational) brain.

 How we learn and how we think is related to whether we are primarily oral (as a huge majority of the world is) or linear and analytical, related to the scientific rationalism of modern literate culture.
 Knowing how to write ability is not the same as organizing your thinking around writing.